 Whether it be a small 2-piece powder room or a full-size spa-like luxury bathroom, one thing remains the same; your bathroom has a significant impact when selling your home, make it shine!

 Every surface should be wiped and must be sparklingly clean.
-Polish everything that is supposed to be shiny and scrub water marks, soap scum and any stains in the sink, toilet, and tiles.
+Polish everything that is supposed to be shiny and scrub watermarks, soap scum and any stains in the sink, toilet, and tiles.
 Re-caulk the tub, for a clean look, if necessary.
 Don’t forget the hard to reach areas behind the toilet and under the sink.
 Cleaning is of utmost importance because nobody wants to see a dirty bathroom.
 Don’t forget the vanity mirror!

 No one wants to see your personal hygiene products.
 When selling, clear every surface of all your daily care products.
-Leaving stuff on show distract buyers as they start to see your lifestyle and not the room.
+Leaving stuff on show distract buyers as they start to look at your lifestyle and not the room.
 Invest in some small tote containers or wicker baskets, one for every member of the household.
-Keep the usual toiletries in these baskets (in a separate room) and only take them into the bathroom when needed.
+Keep the usual toiletries in these baskets (in a separate room) and only take them to the bathroom when needed.
 This will help keep your bathroom clutter-free while your house is on the market.

 Is a Canadian Certified Staging Professional.
 His professional affiliations include the Real Estate Staging Association (RESA) and the CSP.
 He is the recipient of numerous home staging awards and was picked as RESA’s Top Professional Stager of Canada for 2016.
 He has worked with hundreds of Real Estate Brokers, Investors, Real Estate Agents, and has helped homeowners showcase their homes at its best when it is time to sell.